 Cambodia is still a relatively new market and therefore has the potential for an attractive return on investment compared to its neighboring countries, like Thailand and Vietnam.

 Even if it may seem less secure as an investment destination, as the market still develops, the steady economic growth can offer great yields to foreign investors.
 Cambodia’s economic growth has been among the fastest and most consistent in Southeast Asia over the past 10 years, having a stable economic growth rate of 6.9 % – 7.6% on average.

 For example, prime property in central areas of Bangkok is 5 times more expensive than in Phnom Penh.
 Even a leasehold apartment in less-developed cities, like Hanoi, will cost you 3 times more than Phnom Penh.

-A foreigner friendly investment environment is behind the country’s consistent growth.
-This includes low labour costs, low barriers for foreign businesses, wide spread proficiency in the English language, attractive tax incentives, improvements of logistics networks, and an economy backed by the US dollar.
+A foreigner-friendly investment environment is behind the country’s consistent growth.
+This includes low labor costs, low barriers for foreign businesses, widespread proficiency in the English language, attractive tax incentives, improvements of logistics networks, and an economy backed by the US dollar.

 When it comes to real estate, a foreigner is allowed to own a property with a freehold strata title deed in Cambodia, and the asset itself in US Dollar.
 Costs related to the buying process, such as taxes, are exactly the same as for locals.